Read Together · inkwool · Read Together · inkwool.com

 same group, new room

 "Sarah's Book Club" isn't a room.
-It's a relationship — one that moves from book to book, carrying every reaction, every note, every moment of pure disbelief along with it.
+It's a relationship.
+One that moves from book to book, carrying every reaction, every note, every moment of pure disbelief along with it.

 For book club leaders